hh1889/GTGMblog/README.md

 # GTGMblog
-'Go Tropical Go Malaysia' blog is a is a comprehensive interface designed for both mobile and web platforms, aimed at educating visitors about the vibrant and dynamic culture, events, and specific knowledge pertaining to Malaysia.
+Go Tropical Go Malaysia is a comprehensive interface designed for both mobile and web platforms, aimed at educating visitors about the vibrant and dynamic culture, events, and specific knowledge pertaining to Malaysia.
+Our goal is to provide up-to-date information and resources to help users stay informed about current events and explore the rich cultural heritage of Malaysia.

+# Contributors